 Pro Tip: If hitting it with a hammer didn’t work, hit it harder.
 If it breaks, it’s not my fault.

-In my books: Even though the latest 4WDs are so modern, simple bits of gear like zip ties, fencing wire and rescue tape can still get you out of the poo (when said poo hits the fan).
-Modern 4X4s still have hoses and fuel lines that can be patched up, and I am always amazed at what you can get away with some zip ties and ingenuity.
+Even though the latest 4WDs are so modern, simple bits of gear like zip ties, fencing wire and rescue tape can still get you out of the poo (when said poo hits the fan).
+Modern 4X4s still have hoses and fuel lines that can be patched up, and we’re always amazed at what you can get away with some zip ties and ingenuity.

 If you’re really stuck, try things like pantyhose or zip ties as a belt; and cranking the heater inside will always help to cool an overheating engine.
 Just because it’s modern and dings when your seatbelt is off, doesn’t mean it’s untouchable.

 Pro Tip: Carry a box of tricks with you – including tie wire, zip ties, rescue tape and metal putty.

 Plaguing errors on your car can often come from small, easy-to-miss problems.
 One usual suspect worth looking at, especially on modern vehicles, is your battery terminals.
 If the terminals or battery posts are worn, damaged or the wrong fit, the dodgy supply of voltage can have all sorts of knock-on effects throughout the vehicle.
 Ensure the connections aren’t loose, and damage or corrosion isn’t affecting anything.